Texas High Net Worth Divorces

 High-net-worth divorces typically involve special financial issues unique to that couple.
 Such issues could include undesirable tax triggers, transferability restrictions, vesting concerns, valuation problems, or separate property tracing.
-With more than 40 years of experience handling financially complex divorces, our Austin, Dallas, Fort Worth, Granbury, and Plano, Texas-based high-net-worth divorce attorneys have the expertise required to successfully guide you through the process.
+With more than 40 years of experience handling financially complex divorces, our Austin, Dallas, Fort Worth, Granbury, Plano, Midland, and San Antonio, Texas-based high-net-worth divorce attorneys have the expertise required to successfully guide you through the process.

 There is no universal definition of what constitutes a high-net-worth or high-asset divorce.
 As a result, the label is generally considered descriptive of a marital estate that contains some combination of any of the following marital property assets or characteristics: